JuliaIBPM/ImmersedLayers.jl/README.md

 ## About the package

-This package provides tools for immersing single and double layer potentials on Cartesian grids via the use of discrete Dirac delta function
+This package provides tools for immersing single and double layer potentials on Cartesian grids via the use of discrete Dirac delta function.
+The method details can be found in [1].

+[1] Eldredge, J. D. (2021) "A method of immersed layers on Cartesian grids, with application to incompressible flows," [arXiv:2103.04521](https://arxiv.org/abs/2103.04521).